Do you want the best Lga 1151 socket motherboard?

 ASUS ROG MAXIMUS VIII HERO Z170 ATX

 The cooling and all round energy efficiency of this motherboard is kinda great when compared to the previous ones.
-All the features like multi-gpu support and tons of USB 3.0 ports are available.
-The motherboard is provided with supreme FX technology for the best headphone sound quality.
+All the features like multi-GPU support and several USB 3.0 ports are available.
+The motherboard is provided with supSupreme technology for the best headphone sound quality.

 But one thing that really blew me is the presence of “8” Sata 3.0 ports.
-That’s a ton of Sata ports out of which 4 Sata ports can be used for Sata Express connections.
+That’s several SATA ports out of which 4 SaSATAorts can be used for Sata Express connections.
 You can store tons of data through connecting a lot of hard drives or SSD’s in this one.
 Not only there are a lot of Sata ports but there are 3 M.2 NVME SSD slotsbelow the Sata express ports.
 The location of all the storage device connectors are at one place, so you can manage all the SSD’s or Hard drives at one place.

 The heatsink and the presentation of this motherboard is far better than any of the previous motherboards including a RGB LED lit Asus ROG logo.
 The heatsink at the top covers the cpu power port and the Cpu fan, Radiator fans, Water pump power ports also which will give a neater look to the build.

 For cooling it’s definitely having several fan connectors including the 6(2+4) pin connector just above the PCIE X 1 slot and a fan extension header at the right bottom for adding more custom fans to your case.
 And yes all of these can be controlled using softwares and bios.
 So you literally have unlimited options for cooling from simple 120/140mm fans to custom water loop.